 Number of servings (yield): 4

 Make this gluten-free by using certified gluten-free tamari instead of soy sauce.
+Reduce the sodium by using less soy sauce or reduced-sodium soy sauce.

 Nutrition (per serving): 151 calories, 35 calories from fat, 4g total fat, 0mg cholesterol, 772.5mg sodium, 622.4mg potassium, 21.7g carbohydrates, 7.1g fiber, 9.9g sugar, 9.7g protein, 4.5 points.